3 Nutrition Tips for Combating Anxiety

 The same healthy diet that balances your body's functions and keeps you strong also works to relieve your anxiety.
 Eat plenty of fresh vegetables and fruits.
 Eat protein, especially at breakfast.
 The protein will help your body regulate blood sugar and keep you energized throughout the day.
 Your mood will stay more in balance as a result.

 Avoid simple sugars.
-They spike the blood sugar count and can produce the "jitters" in sensitive people.
+They spike the blood sugar count and can produce "jitters" in sensitive people.
 Eat complex carbohydrates, which increase the body's production of serotonin.
 Serotonin has a calming effect on the nerves.
 Serotonin is available in supplements, but it is readily available in a good diet as well.
 Eating carbohydrates at the end of the day can improve sleep.
 Timing, again, is everything.
 Eating something right before you go to bed can produce insomnia, as the stomach stays "awake" digesting your food.

 Omega-3 fatty acids have many health benefits.
 Nutritionists recommend including salmon and other fish high in Omega-3s in a healthy diet several times a week.
 Omega-3 oils may also lower anxiety levels.
 Omega-3 supplements are widely available.